hiveot/hub/transports/README.md

 Hub or gateways will forward requests to the Thing agent.
 If the agent is not reachable at this point they return the error response or a pending response if there is support for queuing requests.

 Thing agents will process the request.
-They SHOULD send a response with one of three statuses: running, completed or failed.
+They SHOULD send a response with one of the statuses: pending, running, completed or failed.
 If a request is received without a request ID then no response is sent.

 If a 'running' response is send, agents MUST also send a completed or failed response once the operation has finished.

 If a hub or gateway is used then the response is received by the hub/gateway, which in turn forwards it to the client that sent the request.
 If the client is no longer reachable then the response can be queued or discarded, depending on the capabilities of the hub or gateway.

-Clients will receive a response message containing the original requestID, the payload an any error information.
+Clients will receive a response message containing the original correlationID, the payload an any error information.
 Client implementations can choose to wait for a response (with timeout) or handle it as a separate callback.

-Agents can sent notifications to subscribers.
+Agents can also sent notifications to subscribers.
 The notification message includes an operation that identifies the type of notification.
+A correlationID is optional to link the notification to a subscription request.
 A hub or gateway can implement their own subscription mechanism for consumers and ask agents to send all notifications.